GoInterject/GoInterject.github.io/wIndex/Excel-Function-Index_61702197.md

 INTERJECT provides features by leveraging spreadsheet formulas that are familiar to many users.
 These formulas can be used to direct data into a spreadsheet, creating practical and adaptable reports.
 By adding report drills and navigation through additional spreadsheet formulas, these reports become a comprehensive reporting solution.

-Below present demonstrations of how each spreadsheet formula can be used: